Veronica Rudge Green Prize in Urban Design

 Urban Design as a Development Strategy: The Rwanda Institute for Conservation Agriculture Campus by MASS, an exhibition coinciding with the prize, will be on display in the Druker Design Gallery from October 27–December 21, 2025.
 Curated by Joan Busquets, Martin Bucksbaum Professor in Practice of Urban Planning and Design, the exhibition showcases models, renderings, documentary photographs, and video footage of this vast and ambitious urban design project.

+Please see a detailed schedule for the celebration and workshops for the Veronica Rudge Green Prize below.
 For more information about the Prize and to see a list of previously awarded projects, please visit the Veronica Rudge Green Prize in Urban Design website.

 Speakers